24/09/2025

 • Ryan Mullholand, Senior Fellow, Center for American Progress (CAP)

-• Sören Borghardt, Senior Advisor at Stiftung Klimaneutralität
+• Sören Borghardt, Senior Advisor, Stiftung Klimaneutralität

-The morning sessions are supported by the FES Just Climate and Social Justice Competence Centre as part of the FEPS-FES “Clean, Just and Competitive Industrial Renewal (2025)” project, whereas the afternoon part is in partnership with FES European Union & Global Dialogue | Brussels Office.
+The morning sessions were supported by the FES Just Climate and Social Justice Competence Centre as part of the FEPS-FES “Clean, Just and Competitive Industrial Renewal (2025)” project, whereas the afternoon part was in partnership with the FES European Union & Global Dialogue | Brussels Office.

 Network